GSA/digitalgov.gov/content/post/2013-12-20-live-tweeting-government-events-dos-and-donts.md

 date: 2013-12-20 9:24:55 -0400
-title: 'Live Tweeting Government Events &ndash; DOs and DON&rsquo;Ts'
+title: 'Live Tweeting Government Events — DOs and DON&rsquo;Ts'
 summary: ' In this time of tight travel budgets, not everyone can make it to every event or conference they&rsquo;d like to attend.
 Luckily, Twitter has made it easier to share events through live tweeting.
 Live tweeting is using Twitter to'
 authors: [sara-harris-smith]
 categories: